What are the back-billing rules?

 - Suppliers must make these terms clear in their contract terms and conditions.

-The rules apply to household and small business energy customers.
+The rules apply to household and Micro Business energy customers.

 They may not apply if you have behaved obstructively or unreasonably, preventing accurate billing.
 This could include: